Shopify/shopify-api-js/README.md

 # Known issues and caveats

-By following this guide, you will have a fully functional Shopify App.
-However, there are some things you should be aware of before using your new App in a production environment.
+By following this guide, you will have a fully functional Shopify app.
+However, there are some things you should be aware of before using your new app in a production environment.

 ## Notes on session handling